-Figure 2-16 on page 2-36 shows an asynchronous write in multiplexed mode. t{WC} is seven cycles, and t{WP} is four cycles.
+Figure 2-16 on page 2-37 shows an asynchronous write in multiplexed mode when the we_time bit is 0. t{WC} is seven cycles, t{WP} is four cycles, and the we_time bit programs the assertion of we_n to occur two clock cycles after cs_n goes LOW.

-Figure 2-16 Asynchronous write in multiplexed mode
+Figure 2-16 Asynchronous write in multiplexed mode when we_time is zero